Eagleton Faculty, Staff and Visiting Associates

 B.A. degree in sociology, Brandeis University, and M.P.A. degree, Princeton University

 John Weingart has been associate director of the Eagleton Institute of Politics since 2000.
-He directs the Institute’s Center on the American Governor and the Arthur J. Holland Ethics in Government Program.
-He also oversees the graduate Eagleton Fellowship Program and helps lead the Undergraduate Associates Program.
-His interests include public policy for issues involving considerations of risk, public participation in government, and, more generally, the vitality of the infrastructure of government.
-He is a frequently quoted source in media reports on politics, government and public policy.
+He directs the Institute’s Center on the American Governor; the Eagleton Fellowship Program; and the Arthur J. Holland Ethics in Government Program.
+His interests include the consideration of, and communication about, risk in public policy; narrowing the gaps between science and government; public participation in government; and, more generally, the vitality of the infrastructure of government.

 Weingart’s publications include: Waste Is A Terrible Thing To Mind: Risk, Radiation and Distrust of Government (Rutgers University Press); the Eagleton Institute studies, From Candidate to Governor-Elect: Recommendations for Gubernatorial Transitions (with Kris Shields); and Another Government Success Story: Citizen Volunteers on New Jersey State Boards and Commissions; and an earlier book written with Arthur E. Levine, Reform of Undergraduate Education (Jossey Bass).
 On Sunday evenings, Weingart hosts Music You Can’t Hear On The Radio, New Jersey’s premiere radio program of folk music, bluegrass and other American roots music, on WPRB-FM and www.WPRB.com.